blazenkits/js-particle-simulation/README.md

 (simulates max 20000 particles)

-If you have any bugs or feature requests feel to notify me so I might look at it :).
+If you have any bugs or feature requests feel free to notify me so I might look at it :).